 A school designed with decades of experience and global best practices to deliver an education needed for the 22nd century

-Architecture firm BLDD created the master plan and interior design for the Chicago Flagship Campus for Bennett Day School in close collaboration with the school’s senior team, advisory board, and faculty.
+Architecture firm, BLDD, created the master plan and interior design for the Bennett Day campus in close collaboration with the school’s senior team, advisory board, and faculty.
 Inspired by the Reggio Emilia approach and best practices in education from around the world, the learning environment and building design are intentionally constructed as a ‘Third Teacher’ alongside the faculty and school families.
 In this way, space uniquely serves a higher function as a canvas for interaction, inspiration, and reflection via student and small group work displayed and shared with our community.

 Adaptive Reuse, With Spaces to Tinker and Gather as a Community

-Renovating and reusing an existing building in Chicago at 955 W Grand Avenue is a sustainable and environmentally conscious strategy important to Bennett Day School for its Flagship Campus.
-The campus opened fall of 2016 for students in Senior Kindergarten through Second Grade (five- to seven-year olds), and with a new grade opening each year up to Eighth Grade.
-The property is secured as the school’s home with a long-term lease of 30 years.
+Renovating and reusing an existing building at 955 W. Grand Avenue was a sustainable and environmentally conscious strategy important to Bennett Day School.
+The campus opened fall of 2016 for students in Senior Kindergarten through Second Grade (five- to seven-year olds), and with a new grade opening each year up through 12th grade.

 The existing 35,000-square-foot structure will serve the Lower School.
-The first floor design contains Senior Kindergarten and First Grade classrooms, as well as a Piazza.
-Piazza and common area as a central gathering place to respectfully display, respect, and reflect on student work.
+The first floor design is designed specifically for our youngest learned.
+It contains classrooms, an art lab, as well as a Piazza.
+This common area is a central gathering place where we respectfully display, respect, and reflect on student work.
 Members of the design team were inspired to create a Piazza at Bennett Day School after traveling to Reggio Emilia, Italy where a town square piazza serves this same purpose for the community.

 The lower level layout of the campus also contains a large community eating and gathering area where reusable dishes, bowls, and cutlery are utilized for our family-style meals together among students and faculty.